Offering Companionship Along Your Spiritual Journey

 Join us for Walking as a Spiritual Practice!

-Registration is not required but it does allow us to inform you of upcoming walks and any schedule changes due to weather or other circumstances.
+Registration is not required but it does allow us to inform you of upcoming walks and changes due to weather or other circumstances.